Battery-Intelligence-Lab/galv/documentation/FirstTimeQuickSetup.md

 use and customise.
 You can find more information about redash in general at their [website](https://redash.io/).

-To setup the initial redash database, you can run the following command:
+To setup the initial redash database, you can run the following command from the `webstack` directory:

 ```bash
 docker-compose run --rm galvanalyser_app python manage.py create_redash_db